jerryhgladinet/docs/admin/source/chapter03.rst

 ``Tenant Manager`` > ``[Tenant]`` > ``Control Panel`` > ``Tenant Administrators``

-In the administrator information page, the cluster administrator can help the tenant manager change email and user name if they need to, and also setup delegated administrators.
+In the administrator information page, the cluster administrator can help the tenant manager change their email and user name if they need to, and to also setup delegated administrators.

 The delegated administrators that are setup at the cluster level are users who are already in the Cluster Server and will be helping out the management of this specific tenant.
-Access these settings by clicking "Control Panel" (1) and choosing the "Tenant Administrators" icon.
+Access these settings by clicking "Control Panel" (1) and choose the "Tenant Administrators" icon.

 .. figure:: _static/image_s4_3_18.png
     :align: center